DinoHub-SubT/dsta_deploy/docs/catkin-ugv.md

 ## Helpful Tips

-You can transfer changes on your localhost to the remote:
+You can transfer changes from your localhost to the remote:

-        # uav transfer.to command
+        # ugv transfer.to command
         ./deployer -r azure.ugv1.transfer.to

 If you find the `transfer.to` is too slow or missing files during a transfer, you can find the the `transfer.to` options in the file: